 Eric Douglas was one of the Royal Australian Air Force (RAAF) pilots who participated in BANZARE, 1929-1931.
-He was also a keen amateur photographer and worked with professional photographer Frank Hurley during both BANZARE voyages.
+He was also a keen amateur photographer and worked with professional photographer and cinematographer Frank Hurley during both BANZARE voyages.

 Image 1: 'Very heavy pack ice which is more or less impenetrable.
 In this view the Discovery I in full sail has been superimposed on the ice so don’t get too alarmed for the safety of the ship'.

 Image 2: 'Gentoo penguins, Macquarie Island.
 Rockeries are situated in the foot hills some distance from the foreshore.
 Mountain stream connects Rookery to foreshore.
 Penguins always go by water way to and from Rookery.
 In this view, penguins are resting on break either, prior going to sea to catch their food or to set out on their return journey to the Rookery.
 Penguins live on small sea life called 'krill' which is something like a small prawn which is rich in glucose.
 This is also the food of the whale'.

 Two photographs taken by Eric Douglas during Voyage 1 of the British Australian New Zealand Antarctic Research Expedition (BANZARE), 1929-1930.
 The top image is of the ship 'SY Discovery' sailing through ice covered waters and the image below is of a colony of Gentoo penguins on Macquarie Island.